AlvaroVargasM/Gladiators-GBP/README.md

 # Gladiators-GBP
-A simple game about gladiatos using the genetic, backtracking and pathfinding algoithms
+A simple game about gladiatos using the genetic, backtracking and pathfinding algorithms.